yhatt/jsx-slack/docs/block-elements.md

 - `placeholder` (optional): A plain text to be shown at first.
 - `value` (optional): A value of item to show initially.
 It must choose defined `value` from `<Option>` elements in children.
 It can pass multiple string values by array when `multiple` is enabled.
 - `confirm` (optional): [Confirmation dialog object] or [`<Confirm>` element](#confirm) to show confirmation dialog.
+- `autoFocus` (optional): Set whether the element will be set the focus automatically within the modal/home container.

 #### Multiple select